shaun-shannon/Graduation_Checker/README.md

 - Passwords are encrypted for security.

 **User Information**
-- Students can enter personal information, including their name, email.
+- Students can enter personal information, including their name, and email.

 **Course Management**
 - **View Courses:** See a list of available courses with details like name, code, credits, and prerequisites.
 - **Add Courses:** Log courses as completed, in-progress, or planned.
 - **Update Course Status:** Modify course status and enter grades for accurate academic tracking.
 - **Delete Courses & Semester:** If a course or a semester is not to the students liking, they can delete specific courses or even delete entire semesters.

-## Degree Requirements Tracking

 ## Progress Monitoring
 - **Credit Tracking:** Calculate total completed and remaining credits.
 - **Completion Percentage:** View overall degree progress based on credits completed versus required.
 - **Dynamic Updates:** Degree progress automatically updates as students manage course statuses.